2021 Annual Celebration Dinner – inductees announced

 Facere et Docere Award: Former Director of Boarding and Director of Community Development Mr Mark Waddington will be honoured with the staff award in recognition of his incredible achievements at the College between 2002 and 2011.
 In that time Mark helped rebuild the boarding community after it teetered on the brink of closure, oversaw major capital fundraising programs for projects such as the OCA Pavilion and the Jo Walter Field, managed the reintroduction of scholarship and bequest programs at the College and helped drive enrolment numbers to record levels.
 Mark was also instrumental in the rejuvenation of the College’s vaunted football program and ushered in a bright new era for the Old Collegians Association with a renewed focus on engagement and joy.

-A gala function will be held on Saturday, August 7 to honour these fine gentlemen and only a limited number of tickets are available.
+A gala function will be held early next year to honour these fine gentlemen and at this stage, tickets are sold out.

 A full list of all previously inducted Legends of the College can be found at this link.